IaVashik/PCapture-LIB/SRC/Utils/readme.md

 ### `write(text)`

 This method appends the given text to the end of the file.
+The text is automatically enclosed in double quotes and escaped for proper writing to the file.

 **Parameters:**

 * `text` (string): The text to append to the file.
+To include a double quote within the text, use double escaping (\\").

 **Example:**